 If a research project in which a doctoral student participates involves social-behavioral human research (including surveying, interviewing, audio or video taping human subjects or doing experiments on human subjects), then compliance with the University of Maryland policy for human subjects research is necessary.
 The student needs to apply and obtain an approval or an exemption for the research from the university's Institutional Review Board (IRB).
-More information is available at www.umresearch.umd.edu/IRB.

-Students planning to conduct human subject research should consult with their faculty advisors before applying to IRB for approval or exemption.
+Students planning to conduct human subject research should consult with their faculty advisors before applying to the IRB for approval or exemption.
 They need to complete the required IRB electronic training program available through the university IRB website.
 The college has an IRB liaison responsible for advising on IRB preparation and submission.
 The IRB liaison needs to review and sign an IRB application before it is submitted to the university's IRB.